ckirkw/coding-challenge-python/README.md

 ### Running the server and exploring the app
 1. Install Python and [Django](https://docs.djangoproject.com/en/3.0/intro/install/).
 No database is necessary.

-2. Clone this repository
+2. Clone this repository. `git clone git@github.com:ckirkw/coding-challenge-python.git` or `git clone https://github.com/ckirkw/coding-challenge-python.git`

 3. Using a command line terminal, navigate to `/path/to/coding-challenge/mysite`

 4. Type `python manage.py migrate`

 5. Type `python manage.py createsuperuser` to create an admin user

 6. Type `python manage.py runserver` to start the server

 7. Navigate to http://localhost:8000/admin to log in as an admin and create additional users and sample articles and posts

 8. Logout from the admin site then navigate to http://localhost:8000/auth/login to log into the website.
 You can navigate to http://localhost:8000/auth/logout to log out.
 (The authentication feature is a work in progress, so there are no log in or log out links in the app)

 9. Once you're finished using the app to understand how it works, start looking at the code.

 10. The comments section is rendered in the template at [mysite/blog/templates/articles/detail.html](mysite/blog/templates/articles/detail.html).
 (Search for `Begin comments section`)

 11. The [blog.js](mysite/blog/static/blog.js) file does the client-side handling for comments - retrieving comments when the page loads, adding new comments when posted

 12. The [views.py](mysite/blog/views.py) file has all of the "controlling" server-side logic for articles and comments

 ### Resources
 * [The Django Documentation](https://docs.djangoproject.com/en/3.0/)

 * [The Bulma Documentation](https://bulma.io/documentation/)
   * [Bulma Media Objects](https://bulma.io/documentation/layout/media-object/)

 ## Submitting Your Work

+Once you're finished implementing the requirements

+1. Send your github account name to the recruiter so that you can be added as a collaborator

+2. Once you have been added as a collaborator, create a local branch named yourgithubaccountname-submission.
+For example `git checkout -b johnnybgood-submission`.

+3. Add and commit your code to your submission branch. `git commit -am 'This is my submission'` (you may use whatever commit message you feel is appropriate)

+4. Push your code to your submission branch. `git push origin johnnybgood-submission`

-Once you're finished with the requirements, remove all \_\_pycache\_\_ folders, and remove the .git folder.
-Then zip up the coding-challenge-python directory, and send the zip to us by email.
-Inside the email or in a separate document, explain how you approached the solution.
-If you weren't able to solve the problem, let us know where you hit roadblocks.
+5. Submit a pull request in github.
+In your pull request and/or in the pull request comments, explain how you approached the solution.
+If you weren't able to solve any portion, let us know where you hit roadblocks.

 Your submission will be evaluated based on **code cleanliness and correctness**.
-Add comments to your changes where appropriate.
+Add python or javascript comments to your changes where appropriate.
 We want to see your best code, database, and algorithm design.

 ## Questions or Difficulties?
 If you have any questions about the assignment or difficulties running the project, let us know.